smithy-lang/smithy-python/designs/ssdk.md

 ```

 Internally, the operation decorator will simply wrap the given operation
-implementation so that there is a consistent interface.
+implementation so that the interface is consistent.
 While this does involve
 some runtime inspection, it only happens once.

 Customers using the ASGI bindings will be able to provide a context by adding